 CASA Fellows are responsible for arranging and paying for their housing, meals, and travel over breaks.
 (Stipends are intended to cover basic living expenses, but may not be enough to cover travel back home over holidays/breaks.)

 Further details are shared once fellows are accepted into the program.
 We also connect incoming students with a designated Fellow from the previous cohort for advice on finding housing and other basics of living in Cairo or Amman.

 *Only applicants enrolled in a CASA Consortium School, at the time of application, are eligible for the Consortium rate.

-**Figures above are based on the current year, but can possibly change.
+**Figures above are based on the current year, but sometimes change from year to year.
 They are provided only as a guideline; updated information for the coming year will be shared with those who are selected.